spaceninja/spaceninja-classic/content/blog/2008/im-working-on-something-special.md

 What I'm working on is a wordpress theme, which I'm calling Dojo.
 It's an attempt to create a stable code platform that I can put on all the wordpress sites I maintain, and completely customize with just a CSS file.

 Right now, it's not much to look at.
 I intentionally stripped all images and CSS so that I could focus on the markup to make sure it's a solid base to work from.
-Still, if you're interested, you can check it out on the [dev site](http://oscorp.net/wp-dev/).

 In the coming weeks, I'll be posting more about this, including some challenges I found with the markup, the admin module, and the design process.